[Please note: ACIM passages quoted in this article reference the Foundation for Inner Peace (FIP) Edition.]

 This past week, four words have brought me a lot of peace: “I do not know.”
 On the face of it, the idea of finding peace in not knowing may sound strange.
 It may sound like a head-in-the-sand stance that recalls George Orwell’s intentionally absurd slogan from 1984, “Ignorance Is Strength.”
 But let me explain.

-A Course in Miracles often tells us that we really don’t know what things mean or what decision is best in any given situation, so we need to set aside what we think we know and let the Holy Spirit decide things for us.
+The Course often tells us that we really don’t know what things mean or what decision is best in any given situation, so we need to set aside what we think we know and let the Holy Spirit decide things for us.
 One of my favorite passages on this theme is this great practice from the Text:

 When your peace is threatened or disturbed in any way, say to yourself: